×

 85 Phrases for Small Talk in Spanish

-With this language, you’ll be able to strike up a conversation with anyone—and get some great practice speaking Spanish!
+With the questions and phrases below, from friendly greetings to commentary about the weather, you’ll be able to strike up a conversation with anyone—and get some great practice speaking Spanish.

 Greetings in Spanish